St. Louis City Resident

 For PTI’s basic service eligibility, please see our eligibility page.
 Participation fees are required for all participants, the fees vary based on the county of residence, availability of funded spots and funding eligibility.

 Forms needed to apply include:

 Pathways to Independence (PTI) is funded in part by the St Louis Office for Developmental Disability Resources (DD Resources).
-DD Resources partially funds participation for up to 10 individuals in skills related to:
+DD Resources partially funds participation for up to 10 individuals for ONE EVENT PER MONTH in skills related to:

 - building relationships and/or natural supports and/or